 In our framework the error-diagnosis problem is represented with (1) an RTL description containing one or more bugs that is composed of variables (wire, registers, I/O) and operations on those variables; (2) a set of test vectors exposing the bugs; and (3) the correct output responses for the given test vectors, usually generated by a high-level behavioral model.
 The objective of the error diagnosis is to identify a minimal number of variables in the RTL description that are responsible for the design's erroneous behavior.
 Moreover, by modifying the logic of those variables, the design errors can be corrected.
 Each signal found to affect the correctness of the design is called a symptom variable.
 Without minimization, the set of symptom variables reported would include the root cause of the bug and the cone of logic emanating from it: correcting all the symptom variables on any cut across this cone of logic would eliminate the bug.
 Therefore, by forcing the PB solver to minimize the number of symptom variables, we return a solution as close to the root cause of the erroneous behavior as possible.
+On the other hand, if minimizing the number of symptom variables is not preferred (e.g. one-output circuits), a solution with a specified number N of symptom variables can be found by converting the PBC to a SAT instance with the total number of symptom variables set to N.

 To model errors in a design, we introduce a conditional assignment for each RTL variable, as shown in the example in Figure 2.
 Note that these conditional assignments are used for error diagnosis only and should not appear in the final synthesized design.
 However, they allow the REDIR framework to locate sites of erroneous behavior in RTL, as we illustrate using a half_adder design shown in Figure 2.
-Suppose that the output responses of the design are incorrect because c should be driven by "a & b" instead of "a | b".
+Suppose that the output responses of the design are incorrect because c should be driven by "a & b" instead of "ab".
 Obviously, to produce the correct output that we obtain from a high-level model, the behavior of c must be changed.
-To model this situation, we insert a conditional assignment, "assign $c_n = c{sel}$

-? c_f : c", into the code.
+To model this situation, we insert a conditional assignment, "assign $c_n = c{sel}$? c_f : c", into the code.
 Next, we replace all occurrences of c in the code with c_n , except when c is used on the left-hand-side of an assignment.
 We call c{sel} a select variable and c_f a free variable in this paper.
 Then, by asserting c{sel} and using an alternative signal source, modeled by c_f , we can force the circuit to behave as desired.
 If we can identify the select variables that should be asserted and the correct signals that should drive the corresponding free variables to produce correct circuit behavior, we can diagnose and fix the errors in the design.

 '''

 module half_adder(a, b, s, c);

-input a, b; output s, c;
+input a, b;

+output s, c;

 assign s = a ^ b;

 assign c = a | b;

 endmodule

-module half_adder_MUX_enriched(a, b, \mathbf{s}n, \mathbf{c}n,
+module half_adder_MUX_enriched(a, b, sn, cn,

-\mathbf{s}{sel}, \mathbf{c}{sel}, \mathbf{s}f, \mathbf{c}f);
+ssel, Csel, sf, Cf);

-input a, b, ssel, csel, sf, cf;
+input a, b, ssel, csel, sf, Cf;

-output \mathbf{s}n, \mathbf{c}n;
+output sn, cn;

-assign s = a
+assign s = a ^ b;

-b;

 assign c = a | b;

-assign s_n = s{sel} ?
+assign cn = ssel ? sf : s;

-\mathbf{s}{f}

-:

-s;

-assign c_n = c{sel} ?
+assign cn = csel ? cf : c;

-\mathbf{C}{f}

-c;

 endmodule

 '''